BrenoFariasdaSilva/Dagster-Heart-Disease-Risk/README.md

 # OR
 make version
 ```
-### If you are using a version that is not the latest, consider updating it by running one of the following commands:
+### If you are using a version that is not the latest, consider updating it by running one of the following commands, but keep in mind that it may break your code:
 ```bash
 pip install dagster dagit --upgrade
 # OR